Shared Top Border

 Key Production Country: USA

-Key Genres: Thriller, Police Detective Film, Psychological Thriller
+Key Genres: Drama, Thriller, Psychological Thriller, Psychological Drama, Police Detective Film, Crime Thriller

 "It's to David Fincher's credit that his films take place somewhere beyond our edge - yet in a recognizable extension of our nightmares.
 As such, he has an interest in film noir, science fiction, and a kind of sardonic speculation, plus the ability to cross over from one to another." - David Thomson (The New Biographical Dictionary of Film, 2002)

 "There is always a tendency toward flashy technique in Fincher's output.
 While impressive, it can add up to genius, as in Fight Club, or echo emptily, as in Panic Room.
-A matter of subjective perception, yes, but the brilliance is in manipulating movie form and technology to tell stories filled with nihilism and violence, which nevertheless describe a journey to redemption." - Garrett Chaffin-Quiray (501 Movie Directors: A Comprehensive Guide to the Greatest Filmmakers, 2007)
+A matter of subjective perception, yes, but the brilliance is in manipulating movie form and technology to tell stories filled with nihilism and violence, which nevertheless describe a journey to redemption." - Garrett Chaffin-Quiray (501 Movie Directors, 2007)

 "One of the more accomplished directors to have emerged from the field of music video, David Fincher has thus far demonstrated a striking consistency of vision.
 Notable for their focus on dystopian despair, social decay and moral breakdown, his films are equally distinctive through their thoroughly postmodern cynicism.
 This is complemented by a recurring commitment to striking formal and stylistic design which frame the films' thematic resonances in an often stunning visual schemata." - Neil Jackson and Ian Haydn Smith (Contemporary North American Film Directors, 2002)